AryanJindal/CodingNinjas-Nodejs/CN/Part5.md

 ### Head

-- It is like `get` but without reponse body
+- It is like `get` but without response body

 ### POST